 “To maintain the shade of pink hair and its rose gold hues, use cold water when washing to prevent the color from bleeding,” says Crowell.
 “Ask your stylist to recommend a color-treated shampoo and use a moisturizing mask in place of a conditioner.
 Do NOT wash your hair every day.
 Otherwise, you’ll be back in the salon a week later to get your color refreshed.”

-“This is a slice of rose gold blonde!
+“This is a slice of rose gold blonde hair!
 My favorite thing about this is how natural it looks, almost as if it grew out of her scalp that way,” says stylist Heather Wilmoth of Charlotte, NC.

 “I created this beautiful tone using a 9Ash and a 6Red Violet so that the color would stay completely cool and not brassy,” explains Wilmoth.
 “My color line of choice is Paul Mitchell’s Color XG because of its consistency.”